-Pork Chops – Instant Pot?
+Pork Chops (Steaks) – in the Instant Pot?

 A few months ago, I saw a photo on Instagram of pork chops smothered in gravy and that gave me an idea.

 Why not make pork chops in the Instant Pot?
-Since the Instant Pot uses pressure and seam to cook foods, it would be the perfect way to cook any type of pork chop without getting dry pork chops.
+Since the Instant Pot uses pressure and steam to cook foods, it would be the perfect way to cook any type of pork chop without getting dry pork chops.

 After trying several variations of the perfect, creamy sauce, these Instant Pot Sour Cream Pork Chops were born.